julianpeeters/avrohugger/README.md

 ##### Description:

-To ensure dependent schemas are compiled in the proper order (thus avoiding `org.apache.avro.SchemaParseException: Undefined name: "com.example.MyRecord"` parser errors), sort avsc and avdl files with the `sortSchemaFiles` method on `AvscFileSorter` and `AvdlFileSorter`respectively.
+To ensure dependent schemas are compiled in the proper order (thus avoiding, e.g., `org.apache.avro.SchemaParseException: Undefined name: "com.example.MyRecord"` parser errors), sort avsc and avdl files with the `sortSchemaFiles` method on `AvscFileSorter`.

 ##### Example: